RadekLo/gitSpy/README.md

 # gitSpy
 **Description**
 Test aplication, you use it on your own responsibility.
-Program allow get all commits from all repo for specific user done in holiday in specific country.
+Program allow get all commits from all repo for specific user done in holidays from specific country.
 Use https://holidayapi.com/ for getting holidays from specific country and year.
 Commits get from gitHub.
 **Usage**